intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

-One should also consider ways to verify the provided information, or understand the implications if the information provided from the application may not be correct, or if the information is manipulated in the network before it arrives to the intended network elements.
+One should also consider ways to verify the provided information, or understand the implications if the information provided from the application may not be correct, or has been modified.

 ## Authenticating Discussion Partners